What Goes into a Therapist’s Fees?

 A solo practice, such as mine, relies on the session fees to cover business expenses such as: office rent/utilities, HIPAA compliant confidential software, billing, marketing, maintaining professional listings, malpractice insurance, professional supervision, scheduling, supplies, etc. Some of those tasks are outsourced ($$$!) or can be done by the therapist themselves.
 All of it requires money and time and is accounted for in the session fee.

 A private practice therapist, depending on their case load, might be at full-time with anywhere between 15-25 clients.
 15-25 paid hours a week have to cover the remaining hours of work and expenses.
 Therapists cannot see 8 clients back to back 8 hours a day, 5 days a week.
 The nature of the job doesn’t allow for that.
 Space has to be given between sessions for emotional processing and taking notes.
 We’re humans and like anyone else, we have to pause in-between and think about what just happened in our sessions, so that we can be prepared for the next client.
-I schedule my appointments with 30 minutes in-between clients, so that I can show up ready to listen for each and every session.
-Time also has to be set aside for the administrative work as well.
+There is also a bulk of paperwork that has to be completed after each session as therapists keep detailed records of their work and the client’s progress.
+I try to schedule my appointments with 30 minutes in-between clients, so that I can show up ready to listen for each and every session.

 Why choose a solo private practice therapist then?